sensu/sensu-puppet/README.md

 }
 ```

-If many thousands of resources such as `sensu_check` are defined there will be an execution of `sensuctl namespace list` for each check to validate
-the namespace exists if the namespace is not defined in Puppet.
-A similar validation is performed with `sensu_api` provider.
-To avoid this extra overhead it may be necessary to disable this validation if you
-are defining namespaces outside of Puppet.
+With thousands of resources like `sensu_check`, each resource triggers a `sensuctl namespace list` call to validate the namespace (the `sensu_api` provider does the same).
+To eliminate this overhead when namespaces are managed outside Puppet, disable namespace validation:

-**NOTE**: If namespace validation is disabled it's necessary to ensure a namespace is defined in Puppet in order to assign resources to that namespace.
+**NOTE**: With namespace validation disabled, namespaces must be defined in Puppet to assign resources to them.

 ```puppet
 class { 'sensu':